bahamas10/node-static-route/README.md

 --------

 Path names are normalized and correctly joined (no regex, string manipulation, etc).
-The `path` module and built in decoding functions are used to correctly parse the web addresse supplied.
+The `path` module and built in decoding functions are used to correctly parse the web addresses supplied.

 ```
 $ curl -i http://localhost:8080/../../../../../../../etc/passwd